gupta-anindya/email-scheduler/README.md

 ---

-# Custom Email Sender for BreakoutAI
+# Custom Email Sender for BreakoutAI Internship

 This project is a custom email-sending application with scheduling, throttling, real-time tracking, and LLM-based content generation.
 It reads data from Google Sheets or CSV files, allows email account connections, customizes and sends AI-generated emails with dynamic fields, and tracks delivery statuses on a dashboard.
 The application includes secure credential management, OAuth2 support for secure email authentication, and enhanced error handling.